Connect with us

 Led by their spokesman, Shadrack Koskei, the investors have urged Mr Kinyanjui to liaise with the Kenya Airports Authority (KAA) and the Kenya Civil Aviation Authority (KCAA), to revive the Nakuru airport project.

-“Flower farmers in Naivasha will have a chance exploit the huge market by increasing their exports to Europe and the United States.
+“Flower farmers in Naivasha will have a chance to exploit the huge market by increasing their exports to Europe and the United States.
 The airport will also make it easier for the county to receive hordes of international tourists,” Mr Koskei said in a press interview.

 The project, whose groundbreaking was scheduled for 2014, was to be located on 642 acres in the Pipeline area – about 15km from Nakuru town on the Nairobi-Nakuru highway.